matuszen/Python---MySQL-DB-MANAGMENT/README.md

 ## Usage

-Open a terminal and navigate to the project directory, and then run a script You will be prompted to enter MySQL queries in the format user@database$.
+Open a terminal and navigate to the project directory, and then run a script You will be prompted to enter MySQL queries.
 Type your query and press Enter.
+The script will execute the query and display the results.
 To exit the program, type end or exit.
-The script will execute the query and display the results.

 ## Contributing